Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 ```
 Only the RFC 1918 subnet 192.168.1.0/24 and our RFC 4193 ULA subnet fd00:AAAA:BBBB:CCCC::/64 are granted access.
 So, essentially, unbound listens on the interface, and the `access-control:` limits which addresses are granted access.
 Therefore, the `interface: ix0` is being used as shorthand.
 We could also explicitly configure by addresses using `interface:` if we so choose.

+### `rpz` section:

+This is one of the incredible features of `unbound` that really pushes it over the top; RPZ

+RPZ, or Response Policy Zone is an `unbound` module that lets you rewrite DNS responses based on a local or remote policy list - usually to block, redirect, or modify answers for certain domains.

+*Think of it like a DNS-based firewall:*

+- You load a zone file (or pull one from the internet from a url, as in our example) that lists domains you want to block or change.
+- When a client queries one of those domains, `unbound` applies the RPZ rules instead of returning the normal DNS answer.
+- The list is automatically updated:
+-- The SOA record of the rpz list contains a refresh field, which tells unbound how often to poll for an update.

+You can:

+Return NXDOMAIN (pretend it doesn’t exist)

+Return a specific IP (sinkhole or block page)

+Pass it through unmodified (if not matched)

+Example use cases:
+- Blocking ads/tracking domains
+- Blocking known malware/phishing sites
+- Forcing certain domains to resolve to internal servers

+In our example we download a list from the internet, (which is updated automatically), and and return NXDOMAIN for all domains which have a match on the list.

 Enable and start `unbound`
 ```sh